お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Option A: Use the MCUXpresso IDE to clone an example project.

-Option B: Use the MCUXpresso Config Tool to clone an existing MCUXpresso SDK example for use with third party IDEs.
+previously Option B: Use the MCUXpresso Config Tools to clone an existing MCUXpresso SDK example for use with third party IDEs.

 Something went wrong!
 Please try again.